s3xysteak/cesium-use/src/core/useEntityCollection/index.md

 })
 ```

-The `entityCollection` will internally retrieve the viewer instance through `getViewer`.
+The `useEntityCollection` will internally retrieve the viewer instance through `getViewer`.

 ## Usage Declaration